MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/classifying-data.md

 > You should consider the data classification features offered in [!INCLUDE[navnow_md](includes/navnow_md.md)] as the first layer of classification - done by developers (Dynamics NAV and partners) on customizations, add-ons, and extensions.
 The second layer is to classify the sensitivity of the data itself.
 For more information, see [Classifying Data Sensitivity](classifying-data-sensitivity.md).
 It's also important to consider end-users, and how they handle data they provide and that is made available to them.

 ## <a name="DataClassifications"></a>What are the different data classifications?
-The following table describes the differents classifications that you can apply to data:
+The following table describes the different classifications that you can apply to data:

 [!INCLUDE[data_classifications](includes/data_classifications.md)]